Zuyuf/nginx_notes/timeouts/backend_timeouts.md

 - The timeout is set only between two successive read operations, not for the transmission of the whole response.
 - If the proxied server does not transmit anything within this time, the connection is closed.

+### Proxy Next Upstream Timeout
+- `proxy_next_upstream_timeout` - Default 0.
+- The 0 value turns off this limitation
+- Limits the time during which a request can be passed to the next server.

 ### For More Backend Timeouts